souffle-lang/souffle-lang.github.io/pages/docs/components.md

 .output Test
 ```
 we instantiate the component `MyComponent` with the name `myInstance1`.
-Internally, Souffle flattens the component instantiation
+Internally, Soufflé flattens the component instantiation
 creating for each component instantiation its own namespace.
 The qualified names of component elements
 are prepended using the name of the instantiation.

-For the above example, Souffle internally expands the component instantiation as follows:
+For the above example, Soufflé internally expands the component instantiation as follows:
 ```
 .type myInstance1.myType = number
 .decl myInstance1.TheAnswer(x:myType)    // relation of myInstance1